 A degree in Economics is a highly versatile qualification.
 Our graduates have an excellent track record in terms of securing employment.
-The most common jobs our graduates take up are in banking, provincial, federal and municipal governments, consulting and numerous private sector firms.
-Starting salaries for economics graduates tend to be very good.
-Our graduates also have an excellent track record in terms of moving on to graduate work.
-Our graduates include Rhodes and Commonwealth Scholars as well as scholarship winners to Oxford, MIT, the London School of Economics, and most of the larger Canadian universities.
-An Economics degree is useful for entry into numerous fields of graduate study in addition to MA or PhDs in Economics: the most common non-economics graduate programmes taken by our students are business, law, public administration, development studies and environmental studies.
+The most common jobs open to you upon graduation are in banking, provincial, federal and municipal government, consulting and numerous private sector firms.
+Starting salaries for economics graduates tend to be above average for university graduates.
+Our graduates also have an excellent track record in terms of moving on to graduate work in economics, including at institutions such as Oxford, Toronto, UBC, and Queen's, but also in other areas such as finance, law, and medicine.

 Civil servant, at the municipal, provincial and federal levels